 It November 2014 the stadium was renamed the ABAX Stadium in a corporate sponsorship deal.
 ABAX who are a Norwegian firm, manage car fleets for companies.
 They have agreed to a five year sponsorship.

 |Norwich & Peterborough Stand|

 |What Is It Like For Visiting Supporters?|

 Andrew Bartlett a visiting Southampton fan adds; 'Away fans sitting in Block A of the Main Stand, should be made aware that the leg room is quite tight.
 Otherwise a very pleasant old fashioned ground with welcoming stewards.'
-Please note that the away terrace and seating area is situated at the opposite end of the ground to the main road.
+Please note that the seating area is situated at the opposite end of the ground to the main London Road.